The voice had been faint, but her mind had reacted as if she had heard her own name instead of Goda’s, and so she had opened her eyes to the void.

 She had forgotten.

-Those are his brothers, Shame and Judgment,” the humming voice answered her unspoken question.
-“When you look at one, you look at the others.
+Those are his brothers, Shame and Judgment, the humming voice answered her unspoken question.
+When you look at one, you look at the others.
 When one of them shrinks, the others will shrink a little, too.
-Look closely; you’ll see that they’re all connected.”
+Look closely: You’ll see that they’re all connected.

 Kanna tried to focus her eyes to see this, and indeed it was hard to tell where one snake ended and another began, but she didn’t know if this was because she could hardly hold her vision steady anymore.

 Kanna coughed.
 “What…was that?” she asked as Goda finally entered the shrine and came to kneel beside her.
 “What are they?”
-She still didn’t know.

 Goda brushed Kanna’s face lightly with the tips of her fingers, but she seemed careful not to comfort her too much.
-“They’re you,” Goda said.
+“They’re you,” she said.
 “Or rather, they’re what you’ve convinced yourself that you are.
 What you think you are doesn’t actually exist.
 You’re a story, Kanna Rava.
 These are the stories.
 They’re every part of your identity: every conditioned structure, every lie you’ve ever told, every thought you’ve ever held onto, every inch of your personality.”

 “Why…?”
 Kanna could not quell the tears, the tightening of her jaw.
 “Why do they look like that?
 Why are they so terrible?”